nwjs/node/doc/api/webcrypto.md

 * Type: {CryptoKey}

-ECDH key derivation operates by taking as input one parties private key and another parties public key -- using both to generate a common shared secret.
+ECDH key derivation operates by taking as input one party's private key and another party's public key -- using both to generate a common shared secret.
-The `ecdhKeyDeriveParams.public` property is set to the other parties public key.
+The `ecdhKeyDeriveParams.public` property is set to the other party's public key.

 ### Class: `EcdsaParams`